 Wine tasting at Lanzerac

 A wine tasting is always on my list of must do’s when visiting a wine farm.
 It’s a nice inexpensive way to try out some really great wine and if you are staying over then you can figure out which bottle you want to have at dinner!
 Starting off with the cellar tour Lanzerac offers daily at 11am is also a good way to get to know the heritage of the wine you will be drinking and get a glimpse of where the magic happens.

 The wine tastings start at R70 per person for five of their premium wines but I will always encourage the pairing with chocolate ( R120 pp ) because you just can’t beat the combination!
 Lanzerac was actually the first wine farm to bottle Pinotage ( as luck would have it, its also my favorite red wine ) so it was a real treat to try it out and then continue to drink a whole bottle with lunch!
 Believe me it is that good and of course I shared with Mike, well kind of…

 The Deli at Lanzerac

 The Deli is one of the four dining options Lanzerac has on offer and the simple fresh food keeps people coming back for more.
-A laid back atmosphere with a lovely inside and outside seating area this is the place to go for all day breakfast, delightful cappuccinos and sweet treats or mouth watering cheese platters like we opted for.
+A laid back atmosphere with a lovely inside and outside seating area, this is the place to go for all day breakfast, delightful cappuccinos and sweet treats or mouth watering cheese platters like we opted for.
 Being a vegetarian it still had plenty of great options for me on the Ploughmans platter – the cauliflower piccalilli was so good – and Mike told me the meat option were amazing.
-Sharing some great food, bottle of wine and plenty of laughs is exactly the type of thing I love about places like Lanzerac.
+Sharing some great food, a bottle of wine and plenty of laughs is exactly the type of thing I love about places like Lanzerac.
 It’s difficult to say how they stay so unpretentious while treating you to such a luxurious experience, but I am definitely not complaining.

 The rooms at Lanzerac